EpicGamesExt/PixelStreamingInfrastructure/README.md

   // Once the SDP offer is applied, we can obtain the created Producers. console.log('created producers:', sdpSendEndpoint.producers);
   // => "created producers: [<Producer>, <Producer>]"

+  // Obtain the corresponding SDP answer and reply the remote endpoint with it. const sdpAnswer = sdpSendEndpoint.createAnswer();

+  mySignaling.sendAnswer(sdpAnswer);
 });
 ```